 It’s critical in 2023 to adopt new approaches.
 The historical approach to managing human risk has simply not been working for a very long time.
 Security and risk leaders know this but have refused to try something new.
 And while the cybersecurity game has continued to evolve in 2023, the key players remain the same: it’s all about the human layer.
 That’s who the attackers are going after; and our solutions should address this key attack surface.
 The human layer of security can and should be utilized as an asset and not the weakest link.
 It’s vital to take a risk-based approach that goes far beyond mere compliance and extends into protect-detect-respond capabilities.

 Does over half your workforce knows what to do when a phish lands in their inbox?
 Do you have the data to identify and correct risky pockets of cyber behavior in the human layer, and the visibility into your threat feed to contain detected threats?
-Not many organizations do, because few have gone beyond awareness training and invested in a security behavior change program; so it stands to reason that most companies are not adequately prepared to fend off a human-targeted attack, which are is involved in at least 83% of all breaches.
+Not many organizations do, because few have gone beyond awareness training and invested in a security behavior change program; so it stands to reason that most companies are not adequately prepared to fend off a human-targeted attack, which are involved in at least 83% of all breaches.
 Leading analysts from Gartner advocated for going beyond compliance-based awareness training to enable human risk management with measurable security behavior and culture transformation.